sunkid/Armageddon/release/README.txt

-CannonBall v2.0 build 274.20110628
+Armageddon v2.0 build 276.20110628

 INSTALL and UPGRADE

 1. Copy the included jar files to your server's plugin directory
 2. Reload your server
-3. Change any configuration in plugins/CannonBall/config.yml as neccessary
+3. Change any configuration in plugins/Armageddon/config.yml as neccessary
 4. Reload your server

 LICENSING